cnguy/kayn/README.md

 k.getRunes({ ids: [354959, 21542029] }, rprint)
 k.getRunes({ id: 354959 }, rprint)
 k.getRunes({ ids: 354959 }, rprint)

+/*
-// but what if you're given a list of names instead of ids?
+  But what if you're given a list of names instead of ids?
+  You'd chain it like in many other clients:
+  Get the ids from the names, get the runes from the ids.
+*/
-// You'd chain it like in many other clients. var names2 = ['Richelle', 'Grigne'] k.getSummoners({ names: names2 }, function (err, data) {
+var names2 = ['Richelle', 'Grigne']
+k.getSummoners({ names: names2 }, function (err, data) {
   var args = []